good-ware/js-log/README.md

 ### meta

 The top-level keys of a log entry.
-Meta keys contain scalar values except for tags and transports which are arrays.
-Meta keys are: timestamp, ms (elpased time between log entries), level, message, tags, category, id, groupId, depth, hostId, stage, version, service, stack, and transports.
-Certain properties in 'both' can be copied to meta keys, optionally renaming them, via the 'metaKeys' options setting.
+Meta properties contain scalar values except for tags and transports which are arrays.
+Meta properties are: timestamp, ms (elpased time between log entries), level, message, tags, category, id, groupId, depth, hostId, stage, version, service, stack, and transports.
+Certain properties in 'both' can be copied to meta properties, optionally renaming them, via the 'metaProperties' options setting.

 ### data

-The keys remaining in 'both' after meta keys are removed (see 'both' below)
+The keys remaining in 'both' after meta properties are removed (see 'both' below)

 ### level (severity)